simonh10/ALEParser/README.md

 ALEParser
 =========

 A simple python ALE (AvidLogExchange) parser.
+Updated to work in both python2 and python3.

 About